Medically reviewed by Drugs.com. Last updated on Aug 23, 2021.

 Although there are no adequate and well-controlled studies in pregnant women, use of esmolol in the last trimester of pregnancy or during labor or delivery has been reported to cause fetal bradycardia, which continued after termination of drug infusion.
 Esmolol hydrochloride injection should be used during pregnancy only if the potential benefit justifies the potential risk to the fetus.

 It is not known whether this drug is excreted in human milk.
 Because many drugs are excreted in human milk and because of the potential for serious adverse reactions in nursing infants from esmolol hydrochloride, a decision should be made whether to discontinue nursing or to discontinue the drug, taking into account the importance of the drug to the mother.

 The safety and effectiveness of esmolol hydrochloride in pediatric patients have not been established.

-Clinical studies of esmolol hydrochloride did not include sufficient numbers of subjects aged 65 and over to determine whether they responded differently from younger subjects.
+Clinical studies of esmolol hydrochloride injection did not include sufficient numbers of subjects aged 65 and over to determine whether they responded differently from younger subjects.
 Other reported clinical experience has not identified differences in responses between the elderly and younger patients.
 In general, dose selection for an elderly patient should usually start at the low end of the dosing range, reflecting greater frequency of decreased renal or cardiac function and of concomitant disease or other drug therapy.